 My biggest issue with this baby step, similar to many others, is the lack of flexibility.
 With high housing prices, paying off your mortgage could take a very long time.
 Maybe a decade or longer, depending on your household income and mortgage total.
 That’s a long time before you start to build wealth in anything besides 15% into a retirement account.

 Dave Ramsey Baby Step 7: Build Wealth and Give

 Once you’ve made it this far, it’s time for a huge party!
 Paying off all debt, including your mortgage, is a big deal.
 Now it’s time for the real wealth building and giving to begin.
-Without debt, you’ll have a large income shovel to start to build wealth.
-Alternatively, you may be able to downshift a career into a single-family income or less stressful job situation.
+Without debt, you’ll have a large income shovel to start building wealth.
+Alternatively, you may be able to downshift a career into a single-family income or a less stressful job situation.

 Dave recommends giving away 10% of your income throughout this entire process.
 If you don’t give when you have little, you’ll never give when you have much.
 I certainly understand this point of view, though I also think it can be too inflexible.
 Either way, this step is where the real fun begins.

 Pros of Baby Step 7